 Costs of Santa Marta Nightlife

-A lot of the clubs cater to the backpacking crowd and we all know these types aren’t big spenders.
+A lot of the clubs cater to the backpacking crowd and we all know these aren’t big spenders.

-- Beer in bar/club: $1-4 USD
+- Beer in a bar/club: $1-4 USD

 - Drink in a bar: $2-6 USD

 - Drink in a club: $4-8 USD

 - Cover charge: Many places don’t have cover in Santa Marta.
 The ones that do tend to charge between $3-7 USD.

 - Bottle of wine at a bar: $15-40 USD

 - Bottle of booze at a club: $20-100 USD

 These are just estimates, but overall, everything is pretty damn cheap in Santa Marta.
 You could spend a lot of money on a night out or you could have a crazy time for as little as $20 USD!
 Up to you, jefe.